 Another important part of our sustainable agriculture program is our alpaca herd.
 We have 40 alpacas.
 We mix their manure with leaves and kitchen scraps and use it to enrich the soil in the garden.
 Their fiber is harvested annually to create handmade yarns, scarves, hats, and other garments.
 These items are created by volunteers and sold at Linden Leaf Gifts at Saint Mary-of-the-Woods to generate funds for the alpacas’ daily care.

-The internship position is intended for individuals who wish to have a combination of field work and academic study.
+The internship position is intended for individuals who wish to have a combination of field work and enrichment opportunities.
 While much of the intern’s time will be spent working in the field (in organic garden and with alpacas), a portion of each week will be reserved for study in intern’s area of specialized interest.
 The intern will also complete a project in his/her chosen area, so applicants should have a strong desire to learn.

 Applicants must be physically fit, capable of completing the rigors of pasture work, and able to work in a variety of weather conditions.
 Though previous experience with livestock is not necessary to apply, we do ask that applicants be very comfortable handling larger animals.
 Mostly, we encourage a willingness to learn and ability to self-direct.